akshayprabhu200/UCSD/src/pages/incoming.md

    - Buildings such as Mesa Nueva, Nuevo East and Nuevo West will have "trash chutes" where you can throw down your garbage bags
    - The rest will have large bins in their area where garbage can be thrown.
 For both cases, you will have a general landfill bin and a recyclable bin.
    - You will need to purchase a trash can and depending on the size of your can purchase a garbage bag such as this [13 gallon one](https://amzn.to/3sbfZSF) or this [30 gallon one](https://amzn.to/3qyioX1).

+## Career Fairs

+1. **How do career fairs work?**

+   - Usually companies will come and setup a booth where you can queue up and wait for your turn and talk to the recruiter, current employees or even the hiring manager at times.
+   - Generally there isnt any specific thing you can/can't talk about.
+Naturally, you want to keep it professional and relevant as these are busy individuals but it's your responsibility to make a lasting impression.
+   - If you're socially gifted, do your research, etc you may be able to convert that conversation into a future meeting where you can then leverage the connection for a referral. _Do not ask for a referral on the spot, it's considered bad etiquette and advising in general hates that behaviour._

+2. **Are we granted a job for sure or is there still uncertainity?**

+   - Most companies which come to UCSD career fairs have long histories of hiring from UCSD.
+So while, there isn't an Indian style campus placements system in place, if a company comes to UCSD, it means they have a favourable impression of our grads, have several alumni working there and will likely favour UCSD grads.
+   - Many companies will have a dedicated University Recruiters.
+These individuals are a point of contact from the company for all students from the university.
+UCSD usually has a dedicated recruiter (sometimes shared with other UCs such as UCLA and Cal) with major firms.
+Keep in touch with these folks, as they will push to hire you and can provide you with resources.

+3. **So even for campus fairs, we still just apply online?**

+   - Usually, yes.
+However, many companies will have a _special link_ for the career fair itself.
+And attendees can apply through that and occassionally some companies atleast send an online assessment round to all those who applied through that.
+   - Also carry physical copies of your resume which you can drop off.
+Some companies will reach out to you asking about open positions if you drop a resume.

+4. **How do we dress?**

+   - I'll defer to CSE's suggestion: "US business casual.
+You do not need a full suit, but DO NOT show up in dirty clothes, pajamas, sleepwear, or anything too casual.
+You need to see yourself through the employers’s eyes, and a sloppy image can send the image that you don’t care or want employment and can also be read as arrogance"

 ## First Week Checklist